oatlog/oatlog/doc/extended_abstract/main.typ

 Oatlog is in-progress work and is missing many features of the egglog language.
 This is well illustrated by its performance on the egglog test suite, with oatlog passing 16 of the 93 tests.
 Almost all test failures are due to oatlog not yet implementing extraction, `:merge` or rulesets.
-The fact that oatlog runs all rules together in fact prevents `(check <expr>)` from being implementable, and as a temporary workaround it is therefore compiled to a no-op.
+The fact that oatlog runs all rules together prevents `(check <expr>)` from being implementable, and as a temporary workaround, it is therefore compiled to a no-op.
 Since `check` is crucial for tests, oatlog instead verifies its correctness by comparing its number of e-nodes in each relation after each application of rules.